•

 Group 1-Language

 IB English Literature HL 1 (1121) - The first year of the two-year curriculum focuses on close reading of three works, examining how authors create meaning through literary techniques.
-Students begin the year analyzing summer texts and additional 20th and 21st century readings; study culminates in an Individual Oral Presentation of 10-15 minutes based on one of these works.
-Students then explore four works in translation, exploring the global context of each work through research, discussion and writing.
+Students begin the year analyzing summer texts and additional 20th and 21st-century readings; the study culminates in an Individual Oral Presentation of 10-15 minutes based on one of these works.
+Students then explore four works in translation, exploring the global context of each work through research, discussion, and writing.
 By the end of the year, students will have created a four-stage written analysis of one of the translated works.
 PRE: English 2; CR 5, YO 11

 IB English Literature HL 2 (1122) - The second year of the IB English curriculum involves two parts.
-First, the class conducts detailed study of several works of various genres.
-Students are assessed through an extensive oral evaluation which includes a formal oral commentary of poetry and a student teacher discussion of a work of another genre.
+First, the class conducts a detailed study of several works of various genres.
+Students are assessed through an extensive oral evaluation which includes a formal oral commentary of poetry and a student-teacher discussion of a work of another genre.
 The second half of the year is spent reading and analyzing texts of a specific literary genre; students complete two year-end external written exams based on at least two works studied.
 PRE: IB English HL1; CR 5, YO 12

 Group 2- Second Language

-IB French HL 1 and HL 2 (5601/5602) - This is a 2-year course designed for juniors and seniors after completion of French 3, Honors French 3, or Accelerated French.
+IB French HL 1 (5601) and HL 2 (5602) - This is a 2-year course designed for juniors and seniors after completing French 3, Honors French 3, or Accelerated French.
 The main focus of the course is on language acquisition and the development of language skills.
 Mastery of language skills is developed through the study and use of a range of written and spoken material and literary texts, all of which relate to the culture of France and the Francophone countries.
 IB French is discussion-based, relies heavily on student interaction, and promotes intercultural awareness and understanding.
 The areas of study include communication and media, global issues, social relationships, cultural diversity, customs and traditions, health, leisure, and science and technology.
 The students also read and study two works of literature.
 In addition to taking the IB examinations in May of senior year, the students complete the IB written assignment and individual and interactive oral activities throughout the course.
 PRE: Accelerated French, French 3, or Honors French 3.
 CR 5 YO 11, 12

 IB Italian HL1 (5603) and HL2 (5604) - This is a 2-year course designed for juniors and seniors after completion of Italian 3, Honors Italian 3, or Accelerated Italian.
 The main focus of the course is on language acquisition and the development of language skills.
 Mastery of language skills is developed through the study and use of a range of written and spoken material and literary texts, all of which relate to Italian culture.
 IB Italian is discussion-based, relies heavily on student interaction, and promotes intercultural awareness and understanding.
 The areas of study include communication and media, global issues, social relationships, cultural diversity, customs and traditions, health, leisure, and science and technology.
 The students also read and study two works of literature.
 In addition to taking the IB examinations in May of senior year, the students complete the IB written assignment and individual and interactive oral activities throughout the course.
 PRE: Accelerated Italian, Italian 3, or Honors Italian 3.
 CR 5, YO 11, 12

-IB Spanish HL 1 (5592) and 2 (5593) - This is a 2-year course designed for juniors and seniors after completion of Spanish 3, Honors Spanish 3, or Accelerated Spanish.
+IB Spanish HL 1 (5592) and 2 (5593) - This is a 2-year course designed for juniors and seniors after completing Spanish 3, Honors Spanish 3, or Accelerated Spanish.
 The main focus of the course is on language acquisition and the development of language skills.
 Mastery of language skills is developed through the study and use of a range of written and spoken material and literary texts, all of which relate to Hispanic culture.
 IB Spanish is discussion-based, relies heavily on student interaction, and promotes intercultural awareness and understanding.
 The areas of study include communication and media, global issues, social relationships, cultural diversity, customs and traditions, health, leisure, and science and technology.
 The students also read and study two works of literature.
 In addition to taking the IB examinations in May of senior year, the students complete the IB written assignment and individual and interactive oral activities throughout the course.
 PRE: Accelerated Spanish, Spanish 3, or Honors Spanish 3; CR 5, YO 11, 12

 Group 3- Individuals and Societies